-Kolcraft’s entry-level offering is the Cloud umbrella stroller sold at Walmart for $42.
-The Cloud is your basic umbrella stroller with cup holder, storage basket and extended canopy—not a bad deal for $20.
-The Cloud Plus adds a one-hand fold, multi-position seat recline and child snack tray for $61 (11.8 lbs.).
-There’s even a Cloud Double side-by-side stroller for $90.
+Kolcraft’s entry-level offering is the Cloud umbrella stroller sold at Walmart for $27.
+The Cloud is your basic umbrella stroller with cup holder, storage basket and extended canopy—not a bad deal for the price.
+The Cloud Plus adds a one-hand fold, multi-position seat recline and child snack tray for $59.59 (11.8 lbs.).
+There’s even a Cloud Double side-by-side stroller for $75.99.

 FYI: Kolcraft also has some bare-bones umbrella strollers with Major League Baseball team themes; these run around $40.

-Kolcraft sells a bassinet accessory for the Options and Options Elite strollers priced at $169.
+Kolcraft sells a bassinet accessory for the Options Elite strollers priced at $169.99.
 Other accessories include a shopping basket (attaches to one of the seating areas), weather shield, child tray and several car seat adapters.

 Other features include leather detailing, SPF 50 canopies with mesh extensions, sonic welded fabric (limits water leakage), adjustable footrest, standing fold with auto lock and side access basket.
 If you’re looking for a small fold, however, the Curve doesn’t have it.
 Those extended wheels mean the fold is big.
 And it’s heavy at 40 lbs.